-The team at Elmquist Eye Group, which includes partner, Kate Wagner, OD, and associates Nina Burt, OD and Sarah Eccles-Brown, MD, has served Lee County communities for 25 years.
+The team at Elmquist Eye Group, which includes partner, Kate Wagner, OD, and associate Nina Burt, OD, has served Lee County communities for 25 years.
 Our state-of-the-art facilities are equipped with the latest in diagnostic and laser technology, and our commitment to high-quality care sets us apart.

 What is Glaucoma?